 - The partners involved must include one Irish registered agri food company and one local commercial entity in Africa;

-- All proposed projects must be commercial in nature and focus.
+- All proposed projects must be commercial in nature and focus and must contribute to sustainable development of the food system within the African country(s) selected.
 Funding will only be awarded to Irish registered agri food companies.

 - AADP funding is up to a maximum of €250,000 per company for a full project or €100,000 for a feasibility study.